kugurst/cs3157-scripts/README.md

 -----------------

 - A lot of stuff.
 Take a look at lab-template.yaml to see how flexible this system is.
- - As it stands now, all labs can be tested and graded using this system (provided a robust `InputGenerator`).
+ - As it stands now, all labs can be tested and scored using this system (provided a robust `InputGenerator`).

 To Do
 -----